ricmac/Cybercultural/src/posts/internet-1995.md

 ---
 title: "What the Internet Was Like in 1995"
-description: "In 1995, Netscape went public and Microsoft noticed the internet — the browser wars began.
-Also that year, Amazon and eBay launched, JavaScript and PHP debuted, and the web went mainstream."
+description: "In 1995, Netscape goes public and Microsoft notices the internet — the browser wars begin.
+Also this year, Amazon and eBay launch, JavaScript and PHP debut, and the web becomes mainstream."
 date: 2025-03-26
 permalink: "p/internet-1995/"
 tags: ['dotcom', 'year', '1995']